bcgov/data-publication/pages/faq.md

 |Datasets will be permanent layers in iMapBC and the Layer Library|No|Yes|
 |Datasets will be available through WMS/WFS services|No|Yes|

+### How can I find my related datasets in the Catalogue?

++ Use the Dashboard (speedometer icon on the top right of the menu bar) to:
+	+ view a feed of the last 15 actions you have taken
+	+ view datasets that you have created
+	+ view the Organization(s) and Sub-Organization(s) that you belong to
+	+ view the Unpublished datasets within your Sub-Organization(s)
++ Search for your name in the Catalogue search bar to view datasets that you have either created or where you are listed as a contact.

 [RETURN TO TOP][1]

 -------------------------------------------------------